-Mortgage-Related and Asset Backed Securities Matters and Investigation
+Mortgage-Related and Asset-Backed Securities Matters and Investigation

 Regulatory and Governmental Matters.
-The Company, along with certain affiliates (collectively referred to in these paragraphs as Deutsche Bank), have received subpoenas and requests for information from certain law enforcement, regulators and government entities, including members of the Residential Mortgage-Backed Securities Working Group of the U.S. Financial Fraud Enforcement Task Force, concerning its activities regarding the origination, purchase, securitization, sale, valuation and/or trading of mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), collateralized debt obligations (CDOs), other asset-backed securities and credit derivatives.
+The Company, along with certain affiliates (collectively referred to in these paragraphs as Deutsche Bank), have received subpoenas and requests for information from certain law enforcement, regulators and government entities, including members of the Residential Mortgage-Backed Securities Working Group of the U.S. Financial Fraud Enforcement Task Force, concerning its activities regarding the origination, purchase, securitization, sale, valuation and/or trading of mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), collateralized debt obligations (CDOs), other ABS and credit derivatives.
 Deutsche Bank is cooperating fully in response to those subpoenas and requests for information.
-Discussions with the DOJ concerning a settlement of potential claims that the DOJ was considering bringing based on its investigation of Deutsche Bank's RMBS origination and securitization activities began with an initial demand of \$14 billion on September 12, 2016.
-On December 23, 2016, Deutsche Bank announced that it reached a settlement-in-principle with the DOJ to resolve potential claims related to its RMBS business conducted from 2005 to 2007.
-The settlement became final and was announced by the DOJ on January 17, 2017.
-Under the settlement, Deutsche Bank paid a civil monetary penalty of \$3.1 billion and will provide \$4.1 billion in consumer relief.
+On January 17, 2017, Deutsche Bank executed a settlement with the DOJ to resolve potential claims related to its RMBS business conducted from 2005 to 2007.
+Under the settlement, Deutsche Bank paid a civil monetary penalty of \$3.1 billion and is obligated to provide \$4.1 billion in consumer relief.

 In September 2016, Deutsche Bank received administrative subpoenas from the Maryland Attorney General (Maryland AG) seeking information concerning Deutsche Bank's RMBS and CDO businesses from 2002-2009.
-On January 10, 2017, Deutsche Bank and the Maryland AG reached a settlement in principle to resolve the matter for \$15 million in cash and \$80 million in consumer relief to be allocated from the overall \$4.1 billion consumer relief obligation agreed to as part of Deutsche Bank's settlement with the DOJ.
+On June 1, 2017, Deutsche Bank and the Maryland AG executed a settlement to resolve the matter for \$15 million in cash and \$80 million in consumer relief to be allocated from the overall \$4.1 billion consumer relief obligation agreed to as part of Deutsche Bank's settlement with the DOJ.

 Issuer and Underwriter Civil Litigation.
-Deutsche Bank has been named as defendant in numerous civil litigations brought by private parties in connection with its various roles, including issuer or underwriter, in offerings of RMBS and other asset-backed securities.
-These cases, described below, allege that the offering documents contained material misrepresentations and omissions, including with regard to the underwriting standards pursuant to which the underlying mortgage loans were issued.
+Deutsche Bank has been named as defendant in numerous civil litigations brought by private parties in connection with its various roles, including issuer or underwriter, in offerings of RMBS and other ABS.
+These cases, described below, allege that the offering documents contained material misrepresentations and omissions, including with regard to the underwriting standards pursuant to which the underlying mortgage loans were issued, or assert that various representations or warranties relating to the loans were breached at the time of origination.

 Deutsche Bank is a defendant in a putative class action relating to its role as underwriter of six RMBS issued by Novastar Mortgage Corporation.
 No specific damages are alleged in the complaint.
-On December 11, 2016, the parties reached a settlement-in-principle to resolve the matter, which has been reserved for at December 31, 2016.
+On March 8, 2017, the parties executed a settlement agreement to resolve this matter.
+On May 9, 2017, the court issued an order preliminarily approving the settlement and scheduling a final approval hearing for September 13, 2017.
+On August 30, 2017, The Federal Housing Finance Agency and The Federal